gratzl-dev/kicktipp.com_discord_webhook/readme.md

 This project was specifically developed for the **UEFA Euro 2024**.
 Future updates are not planned.

+Update **2026**: The project has been updated to work for the **UEFA World Cup 2026** and some improvements and changes have been made.

 ## Webhook Message Example
 ![image](https://github.com/user-attachments/assets/e6ff28a0-ccb2-454a-9b71-8e2487fb5957)